jiayihoffman/jiayihoffman.github.io/_posts/2025-07-04-Video-Streaming-Server.md

 </a>

 ### MQTT Broker
-The second method involves using MQTT for push notifications: set up a public MQTT broker in the cloud.
+The second approach involves using Message Queuing Telemetry Transport (MQTT) for push notifications: set up a public MQTT broker in the cloud.
 The robot subscribes to a specific MQTT topic, while the mobile app publishes `start` or `stop` messages to that topic.

-Compared to the previous solution, this method offers the advantage of eliminating polling, allowing the robot to react instantly.
+Compared to the previous solution, this method eliminates polling, allowing the robot to react instantly.
 It also scales well to many cameras.
 MQTT is widely used for smart cameras, doorbells, drones, and other devices, which is why I chose this approach for my security robot.

+#### Media Bridge Server
-I need to make some deployment adjustments to simplify the mobile app’s configuration: Instead of embedding the MQTT client library directly into the Droid Vision app, I used an MQTT bridge, which is an HTTP server running in the cloud that posts messages to the MQTT broker.
-This setup enables the Droid Vision app to continue using HTTP requests to control the robot's streaming service.
-In a future update, I may add an MQTT Swift client library to the Droid Vision app, so we can remove the MQTT bridge from the deployment.
+To use messaging in the mobile app, I need to make some deployment adjustments: instead of sending start/stop commands directly from the mobile app, which would require embedding the MQTT Swift client library, I use a cloud-based bridge server.
+The bridge server is an HTTP server that posts start/stop messages to the MQTT broker.

+This setup keeps the Droid Vision app simple - it can use HTTP requests to start and stop the robot's streaming through the bridge server rather than sending direct messages by embedding the MQTT client library.

 <a href="/assets/media_server/MQTT.drawio.png" target="_blank">
   <img src="/assets/media_server/MQTT.drawio.png" />
 </a>

-#### 1. Install and Config Mosquitto MQTT Broker on the Cloud Server
+#### 1. Install and Config the Mosquitto MQTT Broker on the Cloud Server

 Update packages, install, and configure Mosquitto MQTT broker: